Guowen-xu/guowen-xu.github.io/_pages/about.md

 What's News
 ======
+- 2022.03.01 One paper accepted by **IEEE Transactions on Intelligent Transportation Systems(TITS)**!
 - 2021.12.24 One paper accepted by **IEEE Transactions on Vehicular Technology(TVT)**!
 - 2021.11.21 One paper  accepted by **IEEE Internet of Things Journal (IoT-J)**!
 - 2021.11.05 One paper  accepted by **IEEE Transactions on Dependable and Secure Computing (TDSC)**!